zjuchenyuan/dockerized_fuzzing/afl/README.md

 ### Target programs need specific file name?

-AFL will always use `.cur_input` as the mutated file name, if your targeted program need specific suffix type for filename, you need to modify [afl-fuzz.c](https://github.com/mirrorer/afl/blob/master/afl-fuzz.c):
+AFL will always use `.cur_input` as the mutated file name, if your targeted program need specific suffix type for filename, you need to modify [afl-fuzz.c](https://github.com/mirrorer/afl/blob/master/afl-fuzz.c).

-For example, we use `x.mp3` to replace `.cur_input`
+Here is an example using `x.mp3` to replace `.cur_input`:

 ```
 docker run -w /work -it -v `pwd`:/work --privileged zjuchenyuan/afl /bin/bash